 Carver Lake Park in Woodbury offers family-friendly amenities including a swimming beach and volleyball court, a picnic area, an accessible playground, and a bike trail.
 The park has restrooms available onsite.
 Leashed pets are allowed, but owners must pick up after them.
 The park has parking lots near the biking area and the beach.
 Restrooms are available at the picnic shelter near the beach.
 Note: This is not the same park as Carver Park Reserve in Victoria.

 Carver Lake Beach

 The beach is unguarded.
 During swimming season (Memorial Day to Labor Day), park patrons are allowed to swim from 9 a.m. to 8 p.m. daily.
 Because there is no lifeguard on duty, Woodbury parks reminds patrons to watch kids carefully when they are in or around the water, to teach them to swim and develop safety skills and to wear life jackets when appropriate.
 This beach can get pretty crowded on weekends and warm days.
 Note that the beach will be closed when conditions are not safe (algae, e-coli, etc.).
 If this is your main destination, you may want to call ahead or check the website.

 Carver Lake Campout

-This park hosts an annual family campout each year.
+This park hosts an annual family campout most years.
 Families with kids ages 4-12 can camp at the park and participate in special activities in the evening and the next morning.
-The cost is $10/pp and pre-registration is required..
+The cost is $10/pp and pre-registration is required.

 The archery range closed permanently April 18, 2017 due to intentional unsafe behavior by some users.
 The area will still be used for supervised youth archery courses through the parks department, but is no longer open to the public.
 The closest archery range is located at the Lake Elmo Park Reserve.
 You can find other Archery Ranges around the Twin Cities HERE.